-To ensure future development is compatible with the significant biodiversity values of Reserves we are recommending:
+To ensure future development is compatible with the significant biodiversity values of Reserves we are recommending that:

-A new planning control be applied to the Reserves to limit the impact of future development and vegetation removal on the environmental significance of the area.
+- a new planning control be applied to the Reserves to limit the impact of future development and vegetation removal on the environmental significance of the area, and

-The new planning control to protect the environment is called an Environmental Significance Overlay which may restrict certain community facilities and sport and recreational development.
+The proposed new planning control to protect the environment is called an Environmental Significance Overlay.
+This overlay may restrict the future development potential of certain community, sport and recreational facilities.

 What’s an Environmental Significance Overlay (ESO)?

-This type of planning control is used to ensure the development of land does not affect identified environmental values and qualities of particular areas within the Shire.
-In making a decision on an application for development covered by an ESO, Council will take into account the impact of any proposed buildings and works (and any associated vegetation loss) on the natural environment, areas identified as of significance for flora and fauna, and the landscape values of the area.
+An ESO is used to ensure that development of land does not harm identified environmental values of particular areas within the Shire.
+In deciding whether to approve new development on land covered by an ESO, Council will consider the potential impact of any proposed buildings and works (and any associated planned vegetation loss) on the natural environment, including sites of flora and fauna significance and the landscape values of the area.

 Will this affect my land?

-No, only land owned by the Council or State government is proposed to be affected by the environmental significance overlay.
+No, only land owned by Council or the State government is proposed to be covered by the Environmental Significance Overlay.

-Will there be changes to the facilities, sporting fields and native bushland?
+Will there be changes to the facilities, sporting fields and native bushland in the area?